MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/setup.rst

         disp('Proceeding with execution...');
     end

 It is helpful to first set-up directories where youd like your results to go.
 Each core function in this pipeline takes a "data" path and a "save" path as arguments.

-Following the :ref:`Directory Structure`:
+Following the :ref:`Directory Structure <directory_structure>`:

 .. thumbnail:: ../_images/gen_output_paths.png
    :download: true